 Before all of this, John Lasseter acknowledged that the studio had entered an awkward transitional period as the original creators were training up-and-coming filmmakers to succeed them, but the successors weren't turning out the kind of films they were looking for (Lasseter being the head of both Pixar and Disney also undoubtedly put a strain on his own contributions).

-Thankfully, Finding Dory was successful and well-enough received to save the studio some face and shortly thereafter, Lasseter publicly announced that Pixar would not be making any sequels until at least 2022.
+Thankfully, Finding Dory was successful and well-enough received to save the studio some face and shortly thereafter, Lasseter publicly announced that Pixar would not be planning any new sequels until at least 2022.
 And while Cars 3 had the problem of being part of a franchise that's unpopular with older fans, the movie was seen as a Surprisingly Improved Sequel to Cars 2.
-Time will tell what the general public will think of Pixar's other non-franchise movies, though hopes for both Toy Story 4 and Incredibles 2 remain very high.
-As of this writing, Coco is getting pretty favorable reviews, especially from the fandom.
+Later on, Coco and Incredibles 2 also received highly favorable reviews, especially from the fandom.
+It now generally agreed Pixar has left their Dork Age, though time will tell what the general public will think of Pixar's other non-franchise movies, though Toy Story 4 has been very well-received.

 Do NOT refer to Pixar films as "Disney films" around Pixar fans.
 Their movies are considered a separate group of movies from Disney's, despite being released by Disney and starting with the Disney Vanity Plate before Pixar's own.

 Joe Ranft's sad death in a car crash in 2005 becomes even sadder when you realize that Disney supremo Wolfgang "Woolie" Reithermann, a mentor to some of the animators including Lasseter, died the exact same way 20 years prior (and just for good measure, former Disney studio chief and Renaissance alumni Jeffrey Katzenberg nearly died the same way as Ranft and Reithermann 10 years after Ranft's death and 30 years after Reithermann's, but he only broke his arm).